H # 10, Main Park Road, Near Such TV Chattha Bakhtawar Islamabad

 Short term effects include increased alertness, surges of joy and paranoia, among others.
 They appear almost instantly due to the intensity of the drug, and will disappear within a minute time frame.
 The time frame during which the effects persist will depend on the method and amount of usage.
 From snorting, the high could last between 15 to 30 minutes.
 And from smoking, anywhere from 5 to 10 minutes.
 It is relatively short lived.

-The drug has a harmful impact on the user’s body, which includes; nausea, dilated pupils, irregular heartbeat, raised body temperature, and constricted blood vessels.
+Drug addiction has a harmful impact on the user’s body, which includes; nausea, dilated pupils, irregular heartbeat, raised body temperature, and constricted blood vessels.

 In the long run, this could lead to a loss of smell, and frequent nosebleeds due to snorting the drug, including coughs and other respiratory diseases.
 It can also lead to hepatitis C, and collapsed veins – amongst other impairments of normal bodily functions.